travellingsky/blog/content/blog/cambridge-university-beyond.md

 <b> 8.
 Cambridge University Botanic Garden </b>

 Acres of area, for people who gardening its a must see.
 Over 8,000 types of plants from around the world, and many glasshouses and trails to visit.
 You can take a guided tour or a self guided tour.
 Its free to visit on Sundays.
 Lovely Café and Botanic Garden Shop to visit inside too.

 <b> 9.
 Museum of Archaeology and Anthropology </b>

 Great museum for those who love Archaeology and Anthropology.
 So much human history displayed in this museum.
 It this is your cup of tea, then definitely check it out.
 Some amazing artifacts from explorer Captain James Cook and his 3 expeditions are also on display here as well as unearthed diggings from around Cambridge and East Anglia.

 If you fit Cambridge into your schedule its definitely worth a visit.
 Visit the inside of the Colleges (Trinity College, St Johns College, Corpus Christi College...), go Punting in the Backs, check out the coolest Mathematical Bridge and visit the Bridge of Sighs, among many other things to do in Cambridge.

+## Places to Eat in Cambridge

+# Cotwold Villages worth visiting